johannacarolinep/basilandthyme/README.md

 #### 2024-03-30: Incorrect value annotated to objects in RecipeListView

-The rating value, represented by stars, on the recipe card (eg on the "Recipes page"), represents the recipe's average rating value (the average of all ratings the recipe has received).
+The rating value, represented by stars, on the recipe card (e.g. on the "Recipes page"), represents the recipe's average rating value (the average of all ratings the recipe has received).

 Clicking on the rating stars, the user is presented with a modal.
 In this modal, if the specific user has previously rated the recipe, their existing rating of that recipe should be displayed.